sekne18/full_stack_challenge_jan_sekne/README.md

 # Full-Stack Challenge

-App has client and server.
+This react app has client and server.
+Client is running on port 3000 and server on 5000.

-Images are fetched from the api and injected into the application.
-When the search button is clicked, another request goes to server and gets us the images which we looked for.
+Client makes calls to backend to get the latest feed.
+When the search button is clicked, another request goes to the server and gets us the images that we searched for.
+Application is responsive and has some minor error handling.
+In case of